Sheffield's Don Valley Stadium was demolished in 2013 and this is what is replacing it

-New sports venue rises on site of Don Valley Stadium in Sheffield
+New Sheffield Eagles sports stadium rises on site of Don Valley Stadium in Sheffield

 A new structure is rising from the ground where Sheffield’s famous Don Valley Stadium once stood.